twilco/widen.github.io/_posts/2016-02-12-testing-future-web-stack.md

 As you can see above, the configuration is _very_ minimal.
 All we really need to do is tell Travis that this is a JavaScript project (via the `language` property) and specify the version of Node.JS to install on the environment.
 Travis CI allows for a number of language-specific conventions to reduce configuration boilerplate.
 For example, by default, Travis will run `npm install` and `npm test` on any Node.JS projects.
 Since we have already defined a `"test"` script in our package.json file, we only need to tell Travis that this is indeed a Node.JS project, and it takes care of pulling down dependencies and running our tests automagically.

 So, to start your first build on Travis, simply commit the above `.travis.yml` file and push it up to GitHub.
-Take a look at [a Travis build log][travis-temp-log] for Widen/fullstack-react hat matches this very configuration.
+Take a look at [a Travis build log][travis-temp-log] for Widen/fullstack-react that matches this very configuration.
 Note that I had to temporarily change the name of the integration.spec.js file to integration.spec.bak.js.
 This ensures it is _not_ seen by Jasmine and not executed.
 We're not quite ready to run integration tests _yet_.

 ### Adding integration tests to the mix with BrowserStack
-Now that we have Travis running our frontend and backend unit tests, it's time to add integration tests to the mix.
+Now that we have Travis running our frontend and backend unit tests, it's time to enable integration tests.
 For this, as described earlier, we need to enlist the help of BrowserStack.
 The steps required to enable Travis to run our integration test with BrowserStack, alongside our unit tests "locally" using PhantomJS, are as follows:

 1. Setup a BrowserStack account
 2. Update our Travis config file with BrowserStack-related logic and authentication data